Lightning OPD: Efficient Post-Training for Large Reasoning Models with Offline On-Policy Distillation: Introduction

 \looseness=-1 With teacher consistency established as the key condition, we propose \textbf{Lightning OPD} (\textbf{L}ightning \textbf{O}n-\textbf{P}olicy \textbf{D}istillation), an offline distillation framework that naturally arises from enforcing this principle.
 In the SFT stage, the base model is fine-tuned on trajectories generated by a chosen teacher $\pi_T$ to obtain the reference policy $\pi_{\text{ref}}$.
 In the OPD stage, rollouts are sampled from $\pi_{\text{ref}}$, and the same teacher’s log-probabilities are precomputed once over these fixed responses, eliminating the need for a live teacher server during training.
 We provide a rigorous theoretical analysis showing that, under teacher consistency, Lightning OPD provably shares the same optimum as standard OPD.
 Moreover, the gradient discrepancy between the two remains bounded throughout training, and the offline objective introduces an implicit regularization effect that naturally prevents policy drift without requiring any explicit penalty.

-We evaluate Lightning OPD on mathematical reasoning and code generation tasks across diverse student–teacher model pairs, including Qwen3-4B with Qwen3-8B and Qwen3-8B with Qwen3-32B as the teacher \cite{yang2025qwen3}.
-Lightning OPD matches or outperforms standard OPD across all benchmarks while achieving approximately \speedup speedup by removing the need for parallel teacher serving infrastructure.
-Concretely, starting from an SFT-initialized Qwen3-8B-Base model, Lightning OPD reaches \textbf{69.9\% on AIME 2024} in just \textbf{30 GPU hours}, achieving \textbf{\speedup} higher training efficiency than standard OPD and significantly lowering the barrier for academic research on LLM post-training.
+We evaluate Lightning OPD on math and code reasoning tasks across diverse student–teacher model pairs, including Qwen3-4B with Qwen3-8B and Qwen3-8B with Qwen3-32B as the teacher \cite{yang2025qwen3}.
+Lightning OPD achieves comparable performance to standard OPD across all benchmarks while bringing significant training speedup by removing the need for parallel teacher serving infrastructure.
+Concretely, starting from an SFT-initialized Qwen3-8B-Base model, Lightning OPD reaches \textbf{69.9\% on AIME 2024} in just \textbf{30 GPU hours}, achieving \textbf{\speedup} higher training efficiency than standard OPD.
+We further demonstrate that Lightning OPD scales to Mixture-of-Experts (MoE) architectures, where standard OPD faces significant challenge due to the memory overhead of co-hosting both student and teacher models.
+On a single 8$\times$H100 node, Lightning OPD trains a Qwen3-30B-A3B model to \textbf{71.0\% on AIME 2024} and \textbf{60.8\% on LiveCodeBench v5}, significantly lowering the barrier for academic research on LLM post-training.

-Our main contributions are summarized as follows: \begin{itemize} \item We identify \emph{teacher consistency} as a necessary condition for effective OPD, requiring that the SFT teacher and the OPD reference teacher be the same model.
-We show that violating this condition introduces an irreducible gradient bias, causing both online and offline OPD to converge to a suboptimal fixed point.
-This issue is further exacerbated in the offline setting.
+Our main contributions are summarized as follows: \begin{itemize} \item We identify \emph{teacher consistency} as an important design principle for effective OPD, requiring that SFT teacher and OPD teacher be the same model.
+We show that violating this condition introduces a gradient bias that degrades performance for both online and offline OPD.

-\item We propose Lightning OPD, an offline distillation framework that enforces teacher consistency and eliminates the need for a live teacher server by precomputing teacher log-probabilities once over SFT rollouts.
+\item We propose Lightning OPD, an offline on-policy distillation framework that enforces teacher consistency and eliminates the need for a live teacher server by precomputing teacher log-probabilities once over SFT rollouts.
 We prove that, under teacher consistency, Lightning OPD shares the same optimum as standard OPD, with bounded gradient discrepancy and an implicit regularization effect that naturally prevents policy drift.

-\item We validate Lightning OPD on mathematical reasoning and code generation tasks across diverse student–teacher pairs.
-Starting from an SFT-initialized Qwen3-8B-Base model, Lightning OPD achieves \textbf{69.9\% on AIME 2024} in just \textbf{30 GPU hours}, delivering \textbf{\speedup} higher training efficiency than standard OPD and significantly lowering the barrier for academic research on LLM post-training. \end{itemize}
+\item We validate Lightning OPD on math and code reasoning tasks across diverse student–teacher pairs, from dense models (4B, 8B) to Mixture-of-Experts (30B-A3B).
+Starting from an SFT-initialized Qwen3-8B-Base model, Lightning OPD achieves \textbf{69.9\% on AIME 2024} in just \textbf{30 GPU hours}, delivering \textbf{\speedup} higher training efficiency than standard OPD.
+On a 30B MoE model, Lightning OPD reaches \textbf{71.0\% on AIME 2024} on a \textbf{single 8$\times$H100 node}, significantly lowering the barrier for academic research on LLM post-training. \end{itemize}